minio/directpv-docs/content/installation/_index.md

 The latest DirectPV plugin is available in the `Krew` repository.

-1. Update `Krew` to download the latest version of the plugin
+1. Update `Krew` to download the latest version of the plugin.

    ```sh {.copy}
    kubectl krew update
    ```

-2. Install DirectPV to your krew installation directory (default: `$HOME/.krew`):
+2. Install DirectPV to your krew installation directory (default: `$HOME/.krew`).

    ```sh {.copy}
    kubectl krew install directpv
    ```

-3. Run `kubectl directpv --version` to verify DirectPV installed correctly
+3. Run `kubectl directpv --version` to verify DirectPV installed correctly.

-   If you receive the error  `Error: unknown command "directpv" for "kubectl"`, add `$HOME/.krew/bin` to your `$PATH`.
+   If you receive the error  `Error: unknown command "directpv" for "kubectl"`, you may need to add `$HOME/.krew/bin` to your `$PATH`.

 ### Install DirectPV Plugin as a binary